Technical Product Manager Handbook

 Delivering is a primary responsibility for Product Managers.
 It does not come at any cost, though.

 The quality of the deliverables is essential.
-Product Managers must never forget our value of obsession with excellence.
-It is part of our unique value proposition as a company and as individual professionals.
+Product Managers must never forget the team’s value of obsession with excellence.
+It is part of their unique value proposition as a company and as individual professionals.

 Product Managers do not execute advanced testing cycles, but they do basic testing regularly.